rasmaormane/testing/content/_index.md

   - block: features
     id: tools
     content:
-      title: tools
+      title: Tools
-      text: a list of tools which abstract away the complexity of dealing with uncertainties
+      text: A list of tools which abstract away the complexity of dealing with uncertainties.
       items:
         - name: comet_maths
           icon: code-bracket